21 Different Types of Mythical Horses

 Image credit: Fandom

-In ancient Greece, the hippogriff was a representation of the god Apollo.
+In ancient Greece, the hippogriff represented the god Apollo.
 Since then, the creature has undergone significant change.

-The Orlando Furioso, an Italian epic poem written by Ludovico Ariosto, is where you can find the first mention of the beast in written history.
+The Orlando Furioso, an Italian epic poem by Ludovico Ariosto, is the first mention of the beast in written history.

 The author explains that the hippogriff is a creature that has an eagle’s head on its front and a horse’s body on its back.